I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-setthreadforoperation64.md

 <p>None</p>

 ## -remarks
-<p>If you are writing 32-bit code, you should use <a href="https://msdn.microsoft.com/library/windows/hardware/ff556830">SetThreadForOperation</a> instead.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff537780">32-Bit Pointers and 64-Bit Pointers</a> for details.</p>

-<p>For a WdbgExts extension, include Wdbgexts.h.
-For a DbgEng extension, include Wdbgexts.h before Dbgeng.h.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff561480">Writing DbgEng Extension Code</a> for details.</p>

-<p>If you are writing 32-bit code, you should use <a href="https://msdn.microsoft.com/library/windows/hardware/ff556830">SetThreadForOperation</a> instead.
+<p>If you are writing 32-bit code, you should use <a href="..\wdbgexts\nf-wdbgexts-setthreadforoperation.md">SetThreadForOperation</a> instead.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff537780">32-Bit Pointers and 64-Bit Pointers</a> for details.</p>

 <p>For a WdbgExts extension, include Wdbgexts.h.
 For a DbgEng extension, include Wdbgexts.h before Dbgeng.h.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff561480">Writing DbgEng Extension Code</a> for details.</p>